moondance-labs/tanssi-docs/node-operators/index.md

 ---
-title: Validators, Sequencers & Network node
+title: Run Infrastructure on Tanssi
-description: Learn how to run a Tanssi network RPC node or a Network node to participate in the block production mechanism for chains within the Tanssi ecosystem.
+description: This section offers guides on setting up infrastructure and nodes for RPC services, block production, and validation within the Tanssi ecosystem.
 template: index-page.html
 ---